HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 ### 4.1.
 Geopolitical entities

-As we mentioned at the beginning of this document, the more advanced vertical module so far, already released in an early version, is the geopolitical one.
-It currently covers the full list of countries and the geopolitical subdivisions of:
+This vertical module covers the full list of countries and the geopolitical subdivisions of:

-- Andorra: implementing just the first-level subdivisions (*parròquies*)
+- Andorra: implementing just the first-level subdivisions (*parròquies*).
+- France: implementing just the first and second subdivisions (*régions* and *départements*).
 - Portugal: implementing both the first (*distritos e regiões*) and the second-level (*municípios*) subdivisions.
-- Spain: covering the first (*comunidades autónomas*) and the second (*provincias*).
-The third-level subdivisions (*municipios*) are already implemented and ready to be plugged in but have not being added yet.
+- Spain: covering the first (*comunidades autónomas*), the second (*provincias*) and the third-level subdivisions (*municipios*).

-At the moment of this writing France and its subdivisions (*régions* and *départements*) are being transformed and is expected to be released in the next weeks, linked to the other datasets.

 SKOS-Core was also chosen to model a clearly hierarchical domain and the dataset is massively enriched multilingually and ponderously linked to relevant national and international vocabularies.